-The college requires each student to complete a Progress Report after each year in September to document their progress towards their degree.
-The Director of Academic Affairs will distribute this form to the students and their major professors for completion by September 15th.
-All students are required to complete an Annual Progress Report and an Academic Hold will be placed on the student's account if one is not submitted by the posted deadline, which will prevent subsequent registration and graduation until the hold is removed.
+The College requires each student to complete a Progress Report after each academic year to document their progress towards their degree.
+The Director of Academic Affairs will distribute this form to the students and their major professors in August for completion by September 15th.
+All students are required to complete an Annual Progress Report.
+An Academic Hold will be placed on the student's account if one is not submitted by the deadline, which will prevent subsequent registration and graduation until the hold is removed.
 These annual progress reports are used in the Faculty Annual Reviews.